Hans Grünberg: Early life and career

+World War II

+World War II in Europe had begun on Friday, 1 September 1939, when German forces invaded Poland.
+In June 1941, German forces had launched Operation Barbarossa, the invasion of the Soviet Union.
+At the time of Grünberg's posting to JG 3, II.
+Gruppe had just arrived at Pilsen, present-day Plzeň in the Czech Republic, after service in the Mediterranean theater.
+Here, the Gruppe was equipped with the Messerschmitt Bf 109 F-4.
+After three weeks of rest and replenishment, II.
+Gruppe was ordered to the southern sector of the Eastern Front on 18 May.
+Based at Chuhuiv, the Gruppe was subordinated to the VIII.
+Fliegerkorps (8th Air Corps), fighting on the left wing of Army Group South.

 Following the Battle of Kalach on 15 August, the German 6th Army attempted to win bridgeheads on the eastern banks of the Don river and advance towards Stalingrad, which then became the Battle of Stalingrad.
 Grünberg achieved his first victory on 19 August, when he shot down a Soviet Ilyushin DB-3 twin-engine bomber.
 In December 1942, Grünberg volunteered for the Platzschutzstaffel (airfield defence squadron) of the Pitomnik Airfield.
 The Staffel, largely made up from volunteers from I. and II.
 Gruppe of JG 3, was responsible for providing fighter escort to Junkers Ju 52 transport aircraft and Heinkel He 111 bombers shuttling supplies for the encircled German forces fighting in Stalingrad.
-By the end of 1942, Grünberg had amassed 11 victories.
-He had bailed out four times during his time in the Soviet Union.
+Flying from Pitomnik Airfield, Grünberg claimed his last aerial victory of 1942 and eleventh in total on 27 December when he shot down an Ilyushin Il-2 ground-attack aircraft.

-Grünberg became an "ace-in-a-day" on 5 Juli 1943, the first day of Operation Citadel, the German offensive phase of the Battle of Kursk.
+Grünberg became an "ace-in-a-day" on 5 July 1943, the first day of Operation Citadel, the German offensive phase of the Battle of Kursk.
 That day he was credited with seven aerial victories.
 On 16 July, it is possible he became a victim of a female fighter pilot Lydia Litvyak.
+His Bf 109 G-6 suffered engine failure following aerial combat with a Yakovlev Yak-1 fighter, forcing him to bail out.
 On 1 August 1943, Grünberg claimed his last aerial victory on the Eastern Front when he shot down an Ilyushin Il-2 ground-attack aircraft.
+Promoted to Oberfeldwebel (staff sergeant), Grünberg received the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 9 August followed by the German Cross in Gold (Deutsches Kreuz in Gold) on 31 August.